EPA for State and Local Governments

 -

-Aquatic life benchmarks are estimates of the concentrations below which pesticides are not expected to have the potential for adverse effects on aquatic life.
-States can use these benchmarks to help them target water monitoring studies and to increase the efficiency of regulatory processes for protecting aquatic environments.
+States can use aquatic life benchmarks to target water monitoring studies and increase the efficiency of regulatory processes for protecting aquatic environments.

 Per- and Polyfluoroalkyl Substances (PFAS)